Manuals & Downloads

 Yes, an adapter for an existing sleeve combination (Top A and Bottom B) has just been released and can be ordered via the contact us page.
 Please enter all details including your delivery address and state you require the Adapter 2 for the 6th Gen Nano.

-How do I wire my speakers in 2 Ohm configuration for my 600 Series Stereo?
+How do I wire my speakers in 2 Ohm configuration for my compatible Fusion Stereo?
 (Parallel Configuration)

-To wire 2 x 4 Ohm speakers in parallel to present a 2 Ohm load to the 600 series stereo per channel, simply follow the below diagram showing the Positive terminals from each speaker connected to each other and the same with the Negative terminals.
-When this is done, connect the Positive and Negitive wires from the closest speaker to the Stereo.
+To wire two 4 Ohm speakers in parallel, to present a 2 Ohm load per channel to a Fusion Class-D 2 Ohm stable stereo, simply follow the below diagram showing the Positive terminals from each speaker connected to each other and the same with the Negative terminals.
+When this is done, connect the Positive and Negative wires from the closest speaker to the Stereo.

 My Fusion marine stereo will not turn on.